fcostin/xmonad_and_mate/readme.markdown

 Setting up xmonad + mate for Linux Mint 13 'Maya'
 =================================================

-Mate is a forked and rebranded version of gnome 2.
+Mate is a forked and rebranded version of gnome 2 distributed with Linux Mint 13 'Maya'.

 Here are the files for a simple mate + xmonad session, where we fire up a mate session but replace the windowmanager with xmonad.

-Most of this is straight forward, but we also need to port the XMonad.Contrib.Gnome module across to Mate.
-The ported version of this module is included inlined into the `xmonad.hs` config file included.
+Getting things to work under Mate seems mostly straight forward.
+The one painful step required is to port the XMonad.Contrib.Gnome module across to Mate, since Mate has renamed all of Gnome's internals to be called by new names.
+The ported version of this configuraiton module is included inlined into the `xmonad.hs` file included.

 Included files
 --------------